 2. Write down the details of the harassment.

-Your letter will be going to the human resources manager or department (depending on the size of your organization) and you will want to give them as much information as possible.
+our letter will be going to the human resources manager or department (depending on the size of your organization), and you will want to provide them with as much information as possible to facilitate their investigation.
 Be sure to include:

 Your letter should include the date, time, and location of the incident.